Neurotoxic shellfish poisoning

 Neurotoxic shellfish poisoning (NSP) is caused by the consumption of brevetoxins, which are marine toxins produced by the dinoflagellate Karenia brevis (among several others).
 These toxins can produce a series of gastrointestinal and neurological effects.
 Outbreaks of NSP commonly take place following harmful algal bloom (HAB) events, commonly referred to as "Florida red tide" (given that blooms are more commonplace along the coasts of Florida and Texas, especially during late summer and early fall).
-Algal blooms are a naturally-occurring phenomenon, however their frequency has been increasing in recent decades at least in-part due to human activities, climate changes, and the eutrophication (over-abundance of plant nutrients as a result of agricultural runoff, deforestation, river bed erosion, etc.) of marine waters.
+Algal blooms are a naturally occurring phenomenon; however, their frequency has been increasing in recent decades at least in part due to human activities, climate changes, and the eutrophication (over-abundance of plant nutrients as a result of agricultural runoff, deforestation, river bed erosion, etc.) of marine waters.
 HABs have been occurring for all of documented history, evidenced by the Native Americans' understanding of the dangers of shellfish consumption during periods of marine bioluminescence (a phenomenon observed during algal blooms).
 Blooms have been noted to occur as far north as North Carolina and are commonly seen alongside the widespread death of fish and sea birds.
 In addition to the effects on human health, the economic impact of HAB-associated shellfish toxin outbreaks can have significant economic implications as well due to not only the associated healthcare costs, but the adverse impact on the commercial shellfish industry.

 Causes

 Humans are typically exposed to these potent natural toxins via filter-feeding mollusks (i.e., shellfish), because shellfish accumulate biotoxins in their flesh due to the way that they feed.
 Human exposure seems to be most common via consumption of commonly harvested shellfish such as clams, oysters, and mussels, although it has been proposed that exposure to lower levels of brevetoxins can take place following the consumption of certain planktivorous fish.
-Toxins will typically be found in the flesh of shellfish for up to 2–8 weeks following a HAB event, however there have been reports of toxin retention for nearly one year post-bloom.
+Toxins will typically be found in the flesh of shellfish for up to 2–8 weeks following a HAB event, however, there have been reports of toxin retention for nearly one-year post-bloom.
 Notably, brevetoxins are tasteless and odorless and cannot be eradicated by rinsing, cleaning, cooking, freezing, or application of acid.
 To date, there is no reasonable means of preventing the uptake of toxins by shellfish, nor of removing the toxins from shellfish after harvest.

-Biochemistry/Toxicology
+Biochemistry and toxicology

 Brevetoxins are a group of greater than ten lipid-soluble cyclic polyethers that bind to a specific site on the voltage-gated sodium channel (VGSC), leading to an influx of sodium ions into the cell.
 This results in activation of nerves and spontaneous nerve cell membrane depolarization and firing.
 Due to their lipid-solubility, brevetoxins are able to pass through cell membranes and cross the blood-brain barrier.
 They are metabolized primarily by the liver and are excreted in the bile, although it is thought that urinary excretion plays a role in toxin clearance as well.
 Additionally, brevetoxins can bind a separate site on VGSCs, causing release of neurotransmitters (such as acetylcholine), resulting in tracheal smooth muscle contraction and widespread mast cell degranulation.